 Who should get a COVID vaccine?

-The Pfizer vaccine is approved for everyone 16 years old or older and the Moderna vaccine is approved for everyone 18 and older.
+The Pfizer vaccine is approved for everyone 16 years old or older while the Moderna and Janssen/Johnson & Johnson vaccines are approved for everyone 18 and older.
 The only reason not to get the vaccine (contraindication) is a severe, potentially life-threatening reaction (anaphylaxis) to any vaccine component (see below).
 Those recommended to get the vaccine include people with: